 Many people have HPV (human papillomavirus), and the infection often clears up on its own, without treatment.
 And it often doesn’t make people sick.

 But if it doesn’t go away by itself, and if it causes problems, your doctor can treat the symptoms of the infection.
-These may include genital warts linked to low-risk HPV types (which don't generally lead to cancers) and the precancerous changes sometimes linked to certain types of HPV.
+These may include genital warts linked to low-risk HPV types (which don't generally lead to cancers) and the precancerous changes sometimes linked to certain high risk types of HPV.

 If You Have HPV and No Symptoms